facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/api.md

-# Blocks Plugin API
+# Blocks Extension API

 ## Block Structure

-The various different block types are created via `Block` plugins.
+The various different block types are created via the `Block` class.
+The `Block` class can define all the various parts and handling of the various block parts.
 The basic structure of a block is shown below:

 ```
 /// name | argument(s)